-Reading Women v Arsenal Women
+Arsenal continue winning start by beating Reading

 Post update

-Lia Wälti (Arsenal Women) wins a free kick in the defensive half.
+Stina Blackstenius (Arsenal Women) wins a free kick in the defensive half.

 Post update